planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 Presenter notes
 ---------------

-Now back in the browser, navigate to the Layer Preview for the earth:ocean layer.
+Now back in GeoServer, navigate to the Layer Preview for the earth:ocean layer.
 If you copied the file correctly, you should see a ocean-like graphic tiled in the appropriate places now.

-[[[]]] Note advanced uses of external graphics ...
-Can be applied to points / lines/poly Beyond this workshop,

 --------------------------------------------------